sundeepbassi/quizzy-movies/README.md

 There are 4 answers in the four blue buttons and the user can click one of the buttons to reveal the answer.

-The correct answer will appear in a green button and the incorrect answers will appear in red.
+The correct answer will appear in a green button box and the incorrect answers will appear in a red button boxes.

 There is a next button located at the bottom in the box and this will take the user to a new game box.